 How to sign up

-If you are already enrolled in Food Supplement, then contact a service provider near you.
+If you are already enrolled in SNAP, then contact a service provider near you.

-If you are not enrolled in Food Supplement, learn how to apply today.
+If you are not enrolled in SNAP, learn how to apply today.

 What is SNAP E&T?